harukizaemon/harukizaemon.github.io/_posts/2006-05-17-auto-generate-foreign-key-constraints-in-rails.markdown

 Just looking back on it now, it was so trivial to implement that there is more syntactic _noise_ than _actual_ code.
 Hmmmm.

+**Update**

-**Update:** the plugin is now available in [downloadable form](https://github.com/harukizaemon/redhillonrails/tree/master/foreign_key_migrations) and supports a **:references** option for multiple columns or columns that aren't named for the table they reference.
+The plugin is now available in [downloadable form](https://github.com/harukizaemon/redhillonrails/tree/master/foreign_key_migrations) and supports a **:references** option for multiple columns or columns that aren't named for the table they reference.